 Mesothelioma and U.S. Coast Guard Veterans

-Men and women who served in the United States Coast Guard any time between World War II until the early 1980s may be at risk of developing mesothelioma, asbestosis, lung cancer, or another asbestos-related disease.
+Men and women who served in the U.S. Coast Guard at any time between World War II and the early 1980s may be at risk of developing mesothelioma, asbestosis, lung cancer, or another asbestos-related disease.

-It takes 20-50 years for this cancer to develop after initial asbestos exposure, meaning its first symptoms usually appear well after the veteran served in the military.
+It takes 10-50 years for mesothelioma to develop after initial asbestos exposure, meaning its first symptoms usually appear well after the veteran served in the military.

 If you served in the Coast Guard and were diagnosed with mesothelioma, you can pursue financial and medical benefits through the U.S. Department of Veterans Affairs (VA).
 You may also qualify for legal compensation to help pay for treatment and provide support for your family.

-Contact our team today to learn more about accessing veterans benefits.
+Get a Free Veterans Packet to learn more about accessing mesothelioma VA benefits.

 Resources for Coast Guard Veterans With Mesothelioma

 The VA offers benefits designed to relieve the financial burden of living with mesothelioma for victims and their loved ones.
 VA officers and accredited lawyers can help you file your VA claim.

 - Providing a detailed report of your asbestos exposure